ncatlab/nlab-content/pages/3/5/0/0/10053/content.md

 * Magnen, Rivasseau, Seneor, _Construction of YM4 with an infrared cutoff_ ([CMP] (https://projecteuclid.org/euclid.cmp/1104253284))

-Discussion of the problem of [[quantization of Yang-Mills theory]] from the point of view of constructive field theory is in
+Discussion of the problem of [[quantization of Yang-Mills theory]] from the point of view of constructive field theory:

 * Sourav Chatterjee, _Yang-Mills for probabilists_ ([arXiv:1803.01950](https://arxiv.org/abs/1803.01950))

+See also:

+* Jiasheng Lin: *Constructive Quantum Field Theory on Curved Surfaces and Related Topics* &lbrack;[arXiv:2507.21655](https://arxiv.org/abs/2507.21655)&rbrack;

 [[!redirects constructive QFT]]
 [[!redirects constructive field theory]]